WKDev/Watering-Timer/README.md

 Alpha 1.0 | Actually, this is quite easy project to make. once you upload, you can access to ESPWebserver.
 There's 2 methods to trigger: pushbutton, web server. once you push the button, solenoid valve turns on 30 minutes.
 Or you can turn it on by web server.

+### June 8th, 2021

+Alpha 1.1 | Added NTP so that NodeMCU to know what time it is.
+Fixed some bugs(In previous version, time that indicates how long have been since last watered was not displayed correctly.)
+Web page is no longer redirected another page when you turn it on /off. **it is not that bad for actual using but keep that this it still in development in mind.